 Walk, ride a bike, drive, bus, boat?
-If you work in the downtown core during regular working hours, a commute may be a key a determinant to where you might purchase a property.
+If you work in the downtown core during regular working hours, a commute may be a key a determinant of where you might purchase a property.
 Maybe you want to consider a smaller place and live in a bustling area with a shorter commute and high walk score.
-One advantage to buying property in a desired area, regardless of size, is the future appreciation you’ll likely experience.
-And though the property may be smaller than other areas, the overall convenience to amenities could offset the potential size of the dwelling.
+One advantage to buying property in the desired area, regardless of size, is the future appreciation you’ll likely experience.
+And though the property may be smaller than other areas, the overall convenience of amenities could offset the potential size of the dwelling.

 If you work a flexible schedule or from home, the world is your oyster and this oyster lets you match your home to your desired lifestyle.
 You may want a bigger property and house, so searching outside the city will be beneficial.